 -if one device is not detected move the data cable to another open SATA Port (or IDE)

-3. verify that the storage controller is configured for the proper mode (IDE, ACHI or RAID)
+-while doubtful try replacing the SATA cable - verify that the storage controller is configured for the proper mode (IDE, ACHI or RAID)

-4. at this point you could have a failed hard disk or blown OS install; try installing a new hard disk in the system and complete a base install of your OS.
+for your system (if you need to change & save the BIOS settings restart at step 1) - at this point you could have a failed hard disk or blown OS install; try installing a new hard disk in the system and complete a base install of your OS.
 If this works your old drive may be the problem.

 No comments: